-Development of Propeller Driven Long Range Autonomous Underwater Vehicle (LRAUV) for Under-Ice Mapping of Oil Spills and Environmental Hazards.
+Development of Propeller Driven Long Range Autonomous Underwater Vehicle (LRAUV) System for Under-Ice Mapping of Oil Spills and Environmental Hazards.

 Projects awarded and established responding to funded solicitation from “Stressing the system...managing a complex Arctic crisis” Arctic IoNS 2019 workshop, which are anticipated for award in ADAC Program Year 6.

-Directed Study awarded and established responding to a funded solicitation from “Arctic Air 2020 Tabletop Exercise” Arctic IoNS 2020.

-Based upon significant advancements in collaboration between ADAC and USCG District 17 Sector Anchorage, and in careful review of the Center’s original mandate, ADAC proposes to conduct the following Center led research studies in Program Year 7:
+Contingent on approval, ADAC also plans to conduct the following studies in Program Year 7:

-Research support to National Weather Service Arctic Testbed and Proving Ground.
-This investigative study will seek to experiment with concluded research already transitioned as well as completing research in order to affect better NWS leveraging to maximize DHS S&T and University of Alaska research investments.
+ADAC also plans to accomplish a short directed Study following “Arctic Air 2020 Tabletop Exercise” Arctic IoNS 2020, rescheduled from 1-2 April 2020 to 26-27 August 2020 as a result of travel and group meeting bans due to Coronavirus/COVID-19.

-Next Generation Arctic Communications Systems: Requirements This Arctic and overall Alaska maritime communications study will scope a mid-to-longer term approach to identifying Alaska coastal regions communications gaps and shortfalls and propose solutions which correspond to USCG statutory mission requirements.
+Forming a Polar Maritime Communications and Connectivity Analysis to scope a mid-to-longer term approach to identifying Alaska coastal regions communications gaps and shortfalls with proposed pathways for solutions which correspond to USCG statutory missions.

-Arctic Command Center Modernization: A Scoping Study: Identify End-to-End (E2E) requirements for Sector and District Command Center IT Systems integration and modernization.

-ADAC will plan to conduct both an Arctic related incidents of National Significance (Arctic IoNS) & Arctic focused Medium and Long Term Environment (MaLTE) workshops collaborated with U.S. Coast Guard.
+ADAC will plan to conduct an Arctic focused Medium and Long Term Environment (MaLTE) workshops collaborated with U.S. Coast Guard.
+This event is tentatively named as “Arctic Maritime Horizons...an Assessment of the Bering, Chukchi and Beaufort Sea dynamics in safety, commerce and waterways management.”

+As described in detail later in the workplan, in lieu of an ADAC Arctic IoNS 2021 Workshop, the Center is planning to conduct an ADAC “Strengthening Partners in Arctic Industry (SPAI) Symposium” as an aide to commercialization efforts of Center completed research.